difference between alpaca and llama

 In conclusion, alpacas and llamas might look alike, but they are entirely different animals.
 Each one has its distinct physical appearance, behavior, purpose, and usage, making it important to know the difference between the two.
 By understanding these differences, you can choose the right animal for your needs, whether you’re looking to raise them as pets, fiber, or meat production.

-See also difference between marriage and wedding
+See also difference between interstate and intrastate

 Table difference between alpaca and llama